Error Estimate of Multiscale Finite Element Method for Periodic Media Revisited: Introduction

 Nevertheless, there are some subsequent endeavor on proving the error estimates for MsFEM under weaker assumptions; see, e.g.,~\cite{ChenHou:2003,SarkisVersieux:2008,ChenWu:2010, YeDongCui:2020}, just name a few, most of them concern the second assumption, while it is still unknown whether the above assumptions may be removed or to what degree they may be weakened.
 Moreover, though MsFEM has been successfully applied to elliptic systems~\cite{EfendievHou:2009,ChungEfendiev:2014}, while it does not seem easy to extend the proof to elliptic systems because the maximum principle has been exploited, which may be invalid for elliptic systems~\cite{KresinMazya:2012}.

 The present work gives an affirmative answer to the above questions.
-Assuming that $u_0\in W^{2,d}$ with the dimensionality $d=2,3$, we prove the optimal energy error estimate of MsFEM with/without oversampling for elliptic system with bounded, measurable and symmetric periodical coefficients; cf. Theorem~\ref{thm:main} and Theorem~\ref{thm:mainorig}.
-This means that MsFEM achieves optimal rate of convergence for problems with rough microstructures.
-Furthermore, the same rate of convergence is proved for the elliptic scalar problem {\em without} the symmetrical assumption on the coefficient matrix.
-The practical implication of such result is that the methods tailored to resolve the underlying rough microstructure are in great demand to improve the overall accuracy of MsFEM.
+Assuming that $u_0\in W^{2,d}$ with the dimensionality $d=2,3$, we prove the optimal energy error estimate of MsFEM with/without oversampling for elliptic systems with bounded, measurable and symmetric periodical coefficients; cf. Theorem~\ref{thm:main} and Theorem~\ref{thm:mainorig}.
+The symmetry assumption may be dropped for MsFEM without oversampling, or for MsFEM with oversampling applying to the elliptic scalar problem.
+This means that MsFEM achieves optimal convergence rate for problems with rough microstructures.

-As an application of the energy error estimate, we derive improved error estimate of MsFEM in $L^{d/(d-1)}-$norm by resorting to the Aubin-Nitsche dual argument~\cite{Aubin:1967, Nitsche:1968}, naturally, this gives the $L^2-$error estimates for two-dimensional problem and the elliptic scalar equation in three dimension.
+As an application of the energy error estimate, we derive improved error estimate of MsFEM in $L^{d/(d-1)}-$norm by resorting to the Aubin-Nitsche dual argument~\cite{Aubin:1967, Nitsche:1968}, naturally, this gives the $L^2-$error estimates for two-dimensional problem and the elliptic scalar problem in three dimension.
 Such estimate would be useful for analyzing MsFEM applying to the eigenvalue problems in composites~\cite{Kesavan:1979}.

 There are two ingredients in our proof.
-The one is a local version of the multiplier estimates for periodic homogenization of elliptic system~\cite{Zhikov:2005, Shen:2018}, which helps us to remove the boundedness assumption on the gradient of the corrector.
-Another one is a local estimate of the gradient of the first order approximation of the solution; see Lemma~\ref{lemma:local1st}, which bypasses the maximum principle in the proof, hence we may derive the error estimate for elliptic system.
+The one is a local version of the multiplier estimates for periodic homogenization of elliptic systems~\cite{Zhikov:2005, Shen:2018}; see Lemma~\ref{lemma:Mulplier}, which helps us to remove the boundedness assumption on the gradient of the corrector.
+Another one is a local estimate of the gradient of the first order approximation of the solution; see Lemma~\ref{lemma:local1st}, which bypasses the maximum principle in the proof, hence we may derive the error estimate for elliptic systems.

-The remaining part of this paper is as follows.
+The remaining part of the paper is as follows.
 We formulate MsFEM with oversampling in \S~\ref{sec:MsFEM}.
-In \S~\ref{sec:homogenization}, we recall some quantitative estimates of the periodic homogenization for elliptic system.
-The energy error estimate will be given in \S~\ref{sec:error}, from which we prove the error estimates in the $L^{d/d-1}$ norm.
+In \S~\ref{sec:homogenization}, we recall some quantitative estimates of the periodic homogenization for elliptic systems.
+The energy error estimate will be given in \S~\ref{sec:error}, from which we prove the error estimates in $L^{d/d-1}$ norm.
 As a direct consequence of these estimates, we prove the error estimates for MsFEM without oversampling.
 In the last section, we summarize our results and discuss certain extensions.

 Throughout this paper, $C$ is a generic constant that may be different at different occurrence, while it is independent of the mesh size $h$ and the small parameter $\eps$.